Best Large Laser Engravers & Cutters

 There are several factors that go into determining a laser’s ease of use.
 One of the main ones is the set-up: some machines like the Gweike Cloud and Glowforge are plug-and-play and can be up and running in 20 minutes.
 Others like DIY laser kits require a more lengthy and complex assembly process.

 You also need to consider a laser cutter’s size and how practical it is to move it around and store it.
-For example, for the FLS Muse Titan or OMTech AF4063, you need space in your workshop to store it, or be able to keep it safe outside and protected from the elements.
+For example, for the FSL Muse Titan or OMTech AF4063, you need space in your workshop to store it, or be able to keep it safe outside and protected from the elements.

 Finally, consider how easy the software and hardware is to operate.
 The likes of xTool, Gweike Cloud, Full Spectrum Lasers, and Glowforge all provide their own programs for designing and operating, but these all have different features and user interfaces.